When do elections happen?

 Should RON win an election at Bristol SU either the post would not be filled or an election would be held at a time deemed suitable to gain the maximum number of voters.

-Each year we recieve data from the University on students' halls and courses, but sometimes this data might not be fully up to date or errors might be made in the transfer.
+Each year we receive data from the University on students' halls and courses, but sometimes this data might not be fully up to date or errors might be made in the transfer.
 If you believe that there are posts missing from the nominations or voting screens, please get in touch.

 If you have any questions or concerns that aren't covered on this page, please contact firstname.lastname@example.org.